-As shown on the map, almost 8 million refugees have been displaced across international borders; while 6.6 million are still internally displaced since the start of the war.
-Both categories of refugees are at-risk of trafficking and exploitation.
-Although Poland has received the most internationally displaced persons, Moldova received a higher ratio of displaced persons in comparison to its population, necessitating further aid.
-The majority of refugees are women and children. since men between the ages of 18 and 60 years old face mandatory conscription and are prevented from leaving the country.
+As shown on the map, over 4 million refugees have been displaced across international borders; while 7.7 million are displaced. internallv Both categories of refugees are at-risk of trafficking and exploitation.
+Although Poland has received the internationally most displaced persons, Moldova received a higher ratio of displaced persons in comparison to its population, necessitating further aid.
+The majority of refugees are women and children, since men between the ages of 18 and 60 years old face mandatory conscription and are prevented from leaving the country.